andrewblane/VirtualEating/README.md

 or screening as decribed in [Lane et al., 2015](http://www.cell.com/developmental-cell/abstract/S1534-5807(15)00392-5)

 ### Installation:
-Copy the eating-tools folder from this git repo into to your python site-packages directory or your project working directory.
+Copy the `eating` folder from this git repo into to your python site-packages directory or your project working directory.